Help! They don’t sell the awning for my tent anymore!!

 The tarp we used for this came in a kit.
 Click here to see the tarp we used.

 If you don’t want to use a kit, there’s also the DIY option.
-Click here on more information on creating your own tarp shelter.
+Click here for more information on creating your own tarp shelter.

-Using a tarp is a little more open than a fully enclosed tent extension, but with some windbreaks, you can create quite a good shelter, right up to the front of your tent.
+A tarp is a little more open to the elements than a fully enclosed tent extension, but with some windbreaks, you can create quite a good shelter, right up to the front door of your tent.